pratyush1712/AIGeoLocator/README.md

    - The application will be accessible at `http://<server-ip>:8000/`.

 2. ### Docker
    If you're using Docker for deployment, follow the steps below:

+   #### Build the image:
-    1. For Local Testing:
+   - For Local Testing:

-        - Build the Docker image for local testing using the following command:
         ```bash
         docker build --build-arg FLASK_ENV=development -t graft .
         ```
         This command sets the Flask environment to development mode and builds the Docker image with the tag graft.

-        - Run the Docker container using the following command:
+   - For Production set up
         ```bash
-            docker run -p 8080:8080 graft
-            ```
-            This command runs the Docker container and maps port 8080 of the container to port 8080 of the host machine.
-The application will be accessible at `http://localhost:8080/`.
-    2. For Production:

-        - Build the Docker image for local testing using the following command:
-            ```bash
         docker build -t graft .
         ```
-            This command sets the Flask environment to default production mode and builds the Docker image with the tag graft.
+        This command sets the Flask environment to the default production mode and builds the Docker image with the tag graft.
-        - Run the Docker container using the following command:
+   #### Spin up a container
       ```bash
-            docker run -p 8080:8080 graft
+      docker run -p 8080:8080 graft --name prod
       ```
-            This command runs the Docker container and maps port 8080 of the container to port 8080 of the host machine.
-The application will be accessible at `http://localhost:8080/`.
+      This command spins up a container with the name prod.